gloairc/sei-26-Lovely-Leftovers/README.md

 2) POST / PUT actions from the frontend and embedded documents. -------- MITCH HERE

-3) User Authentication & protected routes:
+3) User Authentication & Authorisation:
-  Had major problems dealing with this issue. ---RENICE PLEASE EXPLAIN ISSUE --- Due to a lack of time, we decided to try using useContext/useReducer for Authentication and --- RENICE URS HERE ----
+  We took a long time to find a feasible solution to ensure that an authenticated (logged in) user will be able to access the app in the manner he is authorised to do so.
+Due to a lack of time, we decided to try using useContext/useReducer for Authentication and storing user info in sessionStorage, which admittedly exposes our app to security risks.

 4) Doing cross documents updates.
 (Referencing Docs).  --- GLORIA HERE ----